 Who we are, why we’re here, and who we serve.

-ARTS: We encourage expression and provide means for organizations to run arts and music-focused workshops and events to support the voices of LGBTQ+ youth.
+ARTS: Encourage the expression of LGBTQ+ youth and provide the means for other organizations to do the same by supporting arts and music-focused workshops and events.

 What is a Safe Space?